cisagov/ScubaGear/docs/configuration/configuration.md

 ## Anchors and Aliases

 If YAML is chosen as the config file format, YAML [anchors and aliases](https://smcleod.net/2022/11/yaml-anchors-and-aliases/) can be used to avoid repeating policy values.
+For example, in the Defender configuration shown above, `&CommonSensitiveAccountFilter` is an anchor whose value is referenced later by `*CommonSensitiveAccountFilter`, an alias.

 Using anchors and aliases is optional, but supports reuse in a way that allows for updating variable values in a consistent way when they apply to multiple policies.

 ## Muting the Version Check Warnings